3fong/dremio-study/dremio.md

 | CANCELLED | Query was cancelled either by a user or an internal issue, such as insufficient memory or heap. |
 | FAILED | Query failed due to an error. |

+### 分析profiles

+- Considerations
+A major consideration is whether a thread is in a running, blocked and waiting for data (or to send data), or sleeping state.
+A thread is usually sleeping if the thread is ready to run but another thread is currently using the CPU.

+- Blocked State
+A thread is usually in a blocked state for one of the following reasons:

+It’s waiting on some data from another thread (a child phase in the tree).
+It’s trying to send data to another thread (a parent phase) but the receiving thread isn’t responding.
+The receiving thread may be too slow or overwhelmed with work.
+What occurs is that the sending thread is forced to block until the receiver is able to receive the data.

+- Network Activities
+Network activities are tracked as part of the blocked metric.

+> If a thread is blocked, nothing much can be done.
+If a thread is sleeping, ensure that task.on_idle_load_shed is set to true.

+- Troubleshooting
+The following general areas should be reviewed:

+> Errors
+Performance

+- Errors
+To troubleshoot errors, consider the following:

+> Dremio nodes – Determine whether the coordinator or executor nodes are impacted.
+Verbose error
+Out of memory
+Incorrect results
+No results

+- Performance
+To troubleshoot performance, consider the following:

+> Planning time versus execution time
+Number of threads which impact process time
+Row count versus rows
+Blocked versus sleep
+Setup time version wait time
+Operator metrics (contact support@dremio.com)

+- Downloaded Profile Data
+After downloading your jobs profile data, the following files provide valuable information.

+> header.json – This file provides the full list of Dremio coordinators and executors, data sets, and sources.
+This information is useful when you are using REST calls. profile_attempt_0.json – This file helps with troubleshooting out of memory and wrong results issues.
+Note that the start and end time of query is provided in EPOCH format.
+See the Epoch Converter utility for converting query time.

+### 反射

+Data Reflections are maintained in a high-performance columnar representation based on Apache Parquet and Apache Arrow, utilizing advanced compression techniques such as dictionary encoding, run-length encoding, and delta encoding.

+系统反射表:select * from sys.reflections

+- dremio查询核心技术: Apache Arrow Flight

+Apache Arrow Flight is a general-purpose, client-server framework for simplifying high-performance transportation of large datasets over network interfaces.

+Apache Arrow Flight SQL is a new API developed by the Apache Arrow community for interacting with SQL databases.
+It provides Arrow Flight a way to execute queries, create prepared statements, and fetch metadata about the supported SQL dialect, available types, defined tables.

+Both are part of Apache Arrow, an open-source software development platform for building high-performance applications that process and transport large data sets.
+A critical component of Apache Arrow is its in-memory columnar format, a standardized, language-agnostic specification for representing structured, table-like datasets in-memory.

 ### 扩展阅读